February & March 2016 (20 days)

 You can book a tour with several tour operators to do a trip to the famous San Blas Islands from Panama City.
 We chose for a day Trip with SanBlasTrip.com [Tripadvisor reviews].

 The only thing you have to sacrifice is get up very early in the morning and defy a bumpy trip in a 4×4 to a little harbor where all the boats depart to the little islands.

 We did 2 islands and 1 piscina natural.
 In total just enough time to have been on some pearl white beaches and small bounty islands and a do some swimming and snorkeling!

 Day 3: Panama Canal Railway > Colon > Portobello

 We booked a ticket with the Panama Canal Railway Company [tripadvisor reviews].
 It takes you with an old train on a drive next to the Canal (48km).
 You have one dome car with big viewing windows, but there are also viewing platforms on every passenger car .
-We where an a viewing platform the whole trip.
-You don’t see the canal the whole trip, because the tracks also go through the forest, but some views are very nice, in example the one where you will see all the tree trunks coming out of the water in “Lago Gatún”.
+We where on a viewing platform the whole trip.
+You don’t see the canal the whole trip, because the tracks also goes through the forest, but some views are very nice, in example the one where you will see all the tree trunks coming out of the water in “Lago Gatún”.

 From the end station of the Panama Canal Railway we went to the bus station of Colon to find a bus that would lead us to Portobello.

 Travel guides will say and write that you have to take a taxi from the railway station to the bus station because Colon is a dangerous place.
-Colon is indeed not a nice, beautiful place, but the bus station is 300m walking.
+Colon is indeed not a nice, beautiful place, but the bus station is only 300m walking.
 So spare yourself a taxi and just walk that little bit to the train station and you will do just fine!